 By this stage, we’ve probably all seen our colleagues’ washing hanging in the back of the frame, family members and housemates roaming around, or maybe even a fancy bookshelf.
-Whilst it’s easy to see the funny side when talking to friends at work, for an interview, you want the video to be about you, not your DVD collection and Pulp Fiction poster.
+Whilst it’s easy to see the funny side when talking to friends at work, for an interview, you want the video to be about you, not what's happening in the background.

 Where possible, try to make the view behind you plain and simple, and avoid bright light from behind so the interviewer can actually see you and not just a silhouette of your head!
-Many of the video conferencing solutions now allow you to set an artificial backdrop such as a beach scene, or blur out your surroundings.
-This functionality is really useful if you don’t have a dedicated space and don’t want to show off your drying underwear.
+Many of the video conferencing solutions now allow you to set an artificial backdrop or blur out your surroundings.
+This functionality is really useful if you don’t have a dedicated work space or don't want potential employers to see your background.
 When choosing a backdrop generally the same principles apply - go for plain and simple.

 What to wear